Skip to content

 french dip ingredients

-• Beef – Use good roast beef or slice it from a ribeye roast once it is cooled.
-However, any slow-cooked sliced or shredded beef will work for this recipe.
+• Beef – I use good roast beef or slice it from my homemade ribeye roast once it is cooled.
+However, any slow-cooked sliced or shredded beef will work for my recipe.

-• Condiments – Traditional condiment toppings include dill pickles, bread and butter pickles, and hot peppers like pepperoncini’s.
+• Condiments – My typical condiment toppings include my homemade dill pickles which I always have in my pantry, bread and butter pickles, and hot peppers like pepperoncini’s.

-• Cheese – You can use an assortment of cheeses such as cheddar, provolone, American, Jack, or blue cheese.
+• Cheese – For my recipe I prefer provolone.
+However, you can use an assortment of cheeses such as cheddar, American, Jack, or blue cheese.

-• Bread – The traditional bread is a 6” to 8” French roll.
+• Bread – I simply use a traditional bread that is a 6” to 8” French roll but any crusty bread works well for this sandwich.

 How to Make a French Dip

-Start by heating up some au jus in a saucepan over low to medium heat until hot.
+Prep the au jus: I heat the au jus in a saucepan over low to medium heat until it is hot and steaming.

 heating au jus in a pan